 This post may or may not contain affiliate links, meaning if you happen to click on one I might earn a little bit of dinero at no extra cost to you.
 And you’ll get a warm fuzzy feeling inside for helping to keep the site alive.
 Go you!

-This is the part where I write an incredibly detailed, thought-provoking sentence that sends shivers down your spine and transports you there with me, to Auschwitz memorial, to make you feel what I felt as a visitor, experience what I experienced.
+This is the part where I write an incredibly detailed, thought-provoking sentence that sends shivers down your spine and transports you there with me, to Auschwitz-Birkenau Memorial & Museum to make you feel what I felt as a visitor, experience what I experienced.
 This is where I paint the picture, set out the scene and make stories with words.

-There’s no way you can convey the intense level of emotions one feels stepping off of the bus outside what is arguably the scene of one of the biggest crimes against humanity of all history.
+There’s no possible way to communicate the intense level of emotions one feels stepping off the bus outside what is the scene of one of the biggest crimes against humanity in all of history.

 It’s above words.
 It’s beyond pictures.
 It’s surreal, but it’s also very very real.

 And it’s also something I would encourage each and every person to do at some point in their lives.

 But why would I go to a concentration camp on holiday?
 Isn’t that a bit morbid?

 Maybe it is a little morbid and yeah, it’s not your typical day out, but it is SO necessary.
 Especially with the world’s political situation as it is right now, and with all these crazy decisions being made, we need to remember what can happen when almost unlimited power is put into the wrong hands.

 No more than one hour and forty-five minutes from Krakow by bus, it’s actually super accessible.
 There’s not really any need to book yourself onto an organised tour if you don’t want to.
 Buses leave from the main bus station in Krakow pretty regularly – just turn up and ask at the ticket counter for Auschwitz and the clerks will point you in the right direction.
 Alternatively, you can check the bus timings online here.